openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 * April 23, 2014: Patch `Allow trollius 0.2
   <https://review.openstack.org/#/c/79901/>`_ merged into
   openstack/requirements
-* Mar 21, 2014: Patch `Replace ad-hoc coroutines with Trollius coroutines
+* March 21, 2014: Patch `Replace ad-hoc coroutines with Trollius coroutines
   <https://review.openstack.org/#/c/77925/>`_ proposed to Heat.
 Heat coroutines
   are close to Trollius coroutines.
 Patch abandonned, need to be rewritten, maybe with aiogreen.
 * February 20, 2014: The full specification of the blueprint was written:
   `Oslo/blueprints/asyncio
   <https://wiki.openstack.org/wiki/Oslo/blueprints/asyncio>`_
-* Feb 8, 2014: Patch `Add a new dependency: trollius
+* February 8, 2014: Patch `Add a new dependency: trollius
   <https://review.openstack.org/#/c/70983/>`_ merged into
   openstack/requirements
 * February 27, 2014: Article `Use the new asyncio module and Trollius in OpenStack